gruntwork-io/terraform-aws-couchbase/examples/couchbase-ami/README.md

    set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 1. Update the `variables` section of the `couchbase.json` Packer template to specify the AWS region and Couchbase version you wish to use.
-1. To build an Ubuntu AMI for Couchbase Enterprise: `packer build -only=ubuntu-ami -var edition=enterprise couchbase.json`.
+1. To build an Ubuntu AMI for Couchbase Enterprise: `packer build -only=ubuntu-20-ami -var edition=enterprise couchbase.json`.
-1. To build an Ubuntu AMI for Couchbase Community: `packer build -only=ubuntu-ami -var edition=community couchbase.json`.
+1. To build an Ubuntu AMI for Couchbase Community: `packer build -only=ubuntu-20-ami -var edition=community couchbase.json`.
 1. To build an Amazon Linux AMI for Couchbase Enterprise: `packer build -only=amazon-linux-ami -var edition=enterprise couchbase.json`.
 1. To build an Amazon Linux AMI for Couchbase Community: `packer build -only=amazon-linux-ami -var edition=community couchbase.json`.